Years ago I didn’t think about much of anything except surfing, fast cars and women.

 Once when I was northbound in the fast lane on the 110 freeway through downtown Los Angeles heading for an early morning class I heard a 'pop' in my rear engine VW car.
 My engine then lost all power and I looked in the rear view mirror and saw flames pouring out the back.
 So I turned on my right signal indicator and all the other cars were gracious enough to let me coast off to the right side of the road.
 When I stopped I got out, opened the rear engine lid and even more flames ensued.
 In less than a minute not one, not two, but three separate drivers pulled over with three separate fire extinguishers.
 One of the men said "I don't know why I stopped, I am already late for work."
 In about 20 seconds they put the fire out, jumped back in their cars and sped off.
 The repair bill for my car was about 40 dollars.

 Another time in another car I exited the 5 freeway at my usual home off ramp and stopped at the signal.
 But when the light changed I noticed that the transmission was suddenly stuck in fourth gear.
-So, because the engine didn't have enough power to overcome that I couldn't drive forward to clear the intersection.
+So, because the engine didn't have enough power to overcome that and drive forward I couldnpunchclear the intersection.
 And I couldn't push it forward because I couldn't push and hold in the clutch at the same time.
 Just then three men on three separate motorcycles drove up from different directions, quickly parked their bikes and pushed me clear of the intersection and into a parking lot while I held in the clutch.
 They left seconds later.

 Twice while on mostly empty trains (one in New York City, the other in Boston) on my way to preach at universities, seemingly deranged men sat down right beside me and got hostile.
 Both times other people intervened to resolve the situation.
 The one to Boston was instantaneous: in less than two seconds a man got in the aggressor's face and threatened to punch him out, while simultaneously a Nun calmed the aggressor.
 The actions of both resolved the situation in about one minute.